 Before we begin the drawing observe well the picture.
 See how this cartoon piggy is leaning towards the wall.
 The body is erected but leaned to a side, not straight up.

 Just draw these ovals and circles very roughly.
-It is not necessary to make it by one single pencil line.
+It is not necessary to make it with one single pencil line.
 Remember you are human not a robot.
-Often less perfect is better than perfect one.
+Often less perfect is better than a perfect one.
 So relax and take it easy.

-Over the head circle draw two perspective lines, as you see on the picture.
+Over the head-circle draw two perspective lines, as you see in the picture.
 The horizontal will be the guideline for placing the eyes and the crossing point indicates the position of the nose, as we will see later.

-Place the eyes on the horizontal line as you see on this picture.
-Now, use the horizontal perspective line as a guideline and simply prolong the oval as you see on the picture.
+Place the eyes on the horizontal line as you see in this picture.
+Now, use the horizontal perspective line as a guideline and simply prolong the oval as you see in the picture.
 This larger oval will be the guideline for the cartoon pig fat neck area.

 Begin from the crossing point of the perspective lines on the head.
-Draw the nose together with opened mouth as you see on this picture.
+Draw the nose together with an opened mouth as you see in this picture.